 Whitney is a Chicago-area native who runs on to-do lists and salads.
 There is almost always some kind of indiscernible stain on her clothing because she has two young kids.
 She has been an artist or arts-advocate throughout her life, but became fascinated by communications as a student at the University of Michigan, where she spent most of her time critically dissecting stand up comedy and reality television through a feminist lens.
 Before joining USA, Whitney was the Director of PR + Marketing for the MSU Broad in East Lansing, MI and before that, the Director of Communications + Artist Liaison at Kavi Gupta Gallery.
 She is completing her Master’s in Strategic Communications at Michigan State University, has a Master’s in New Arts Journalism from the School of the Art Institute of Chicago, and drinks decaf coffee.

 Initially starting as an intern, Zoë was thrilled to support artists alongside an incredible team.
 As a classical composer and guitarist, she strives to broaden the repertoire for guitar as both a solo instrument and within an ensemble setting.
 She premiered her two concert series pieces, “For Carl Solomon”, a guitar concerto (based on Allen Ginsburg’s “Howl”), and “Erebus”, a piece for electric guitar, cello, and electronics at the Center for New Music in San Francisco.
-Zoë graduated from the San Francisco Conservatory of Music with a bachelor of music and is currently working towards her masters of music.
+Zoë is currently part of the Chicago-based group Nightingale Ensemble which actively commissions new works for unusual instrumental pairings.
 When she is not at the office or performing, she can be found at the beach or at the local dog park chasing her adorable dog Quinn.